mattahrens/data-101/docs/06-Writing-sql-query.md

 ### GROUP BY

-The **GROUP BY** keyword should be familiar as we have using the `groupby()` function already and this does the exact same thing.
+The **GROUP BY** keyword should be familiar as we have used the `groupby()` function already and this does the exact same thing.
 It allows us to group records by a specific field.
 In the example above, the query is grouping the art data by name so that when the fields are selected, it calculates the minimum year of each name of art through the `MIN(year)` selection.
 You can group by multiple fields in a query if needed.

 ### HAVING